material-design-esp8266

 </html>

-Which would result in this terribly ugly result.
+Which would give this terribly ugly result.

 material-design-lite-test-befor

-And now it will become
+And now it is going to become

 <!doctype html>